LorenzoPichetti/SbatchMan/README.md

 Contains base data structures and functions to parse experiments results.

-### `heatmap`

-Is an example of how you can create an heatmap plot containing the "status" of the experiments.

-By default the x-axis and y-axis of the heatmap are set to the 1st and 2nd CLI args, respectively.

-> **Just copy and customize the script**

 > NOTE: to include `common.py` make sure to load it into Python path:
 ```python
 sys.path.insert(0, os.path.abspath(os.path.join(os.path.dirname(__file__), '<PATH_TO_SBATCHMAN>')))
 from SbatchMan.scripts.common import *
 ```

+### `heatmap`

+An example of how you can create an heatmap plot containing the "status" of the experiments.

+By default the x-axis and y-axis of the heatmap are set to the 1st and 2nd CLI args, respectively.

+> **Just copy and customize the script**

+### `gather_results_from_sout.py`

+An example of how to parse the STDOUT files from the experiments you have just ran.

+This currently just prints the experiment details together with their output.

+> **Just copy and customize the script**

+> To ensure jobs are done before performing results analysis you could use a script like `gather_results_from_sout.sh`

 ## Complete Usage Example